 This course WILL count towards the in-person requirement for the A&D certificate program.

 Here’s your chance to receive the instruction and hands-on practice you need to bridge the digital divide.
 Get acquainted with the language of XML and practice with XML authoring software.
-This two-day course covers the most recent version of EAD.
+This three half-day course covers the most recent version of EAD.

 Upon completing this workshop, you’ll have: